-The Substance Abuse and Mental Health Services Administration (SAMHSA) sponsors the National Survey on Drug Use and Health (NSDUH).
+The Substance Abuse and Mental Health Services Administration (SAMHSA) sponsors the Nation Survey on Drug Use and Health (NSDUH).
 The survey tracks trends of illicit drug, alcohol, and tobacco use, as well as mental health issues throughout the United States.
-For more information about the national survey, please go to the following website: SAMHSA NSDUH.